PacificCommunity/ofp-sam-skj-2025-ensemble/README.md

 See also Section 9, Section 11.6 and Table 5 in the SKJ 2025 stock assessment report.

-The `reference.points.table.R` script requires two R packages that are available on GitHub:
+The `reference.points.table.r` script requires two R packages that are available on GitHub:

 ```
 install_github("flr/FLCore")